Extremal functions for Morrey's inequality in convex domains: Abstract

 \section{Abstract}

 For a bounded domain $\Omega\subset \R^n$ and $p>n$, Morrey's inequality implies that there is $c>0$ such that

 for each $u$ belonging to the Sobolev space $W^{1,p}_0(\Omega)$.
 We show that the ratio of any two extremal functions is constant provided that $\Omega$ is convex.
-We also explain why this property fails to hold in general and verify that convexity is not a necessary condition for a domain to have this property.
+We also show with concrete examples why this property fails to hold in general and verify that convexity is not a necessary condition for a domain to have this feature.
 As a by product, we obtain the uniqueness of an optimization problem involving the Green's function for the $p$-Laplacian.